JAremko/alpine-vim/README.md

 * If your terminal doesn't support 256 colors change `TERM` environment variable.
 For example `docker run .. -e TERM=xterm ...` and lines `set t_Co=256` and
 `set term=xterm-256color` in the [.vimrc](https://github.com/JAremko/alpine-vim/blob/master/.vimrc)  accordingly.

 **I managed to strip down the image from around 300MB to almost 100MB.
 Hopefully without breaking things.
-But mail me if something doesn't work:  <w3techplaygound@gmail.com>**
+Leave a comment if you noticed a bug.